John H, CA

 The Future

 There is a movement toward non-lead ammo in many state and national parks and refuges in the U.S., because of the significant impact of lead on the health of Bald Eagles, Golden Eagles, other birds and wildlife, and continued concerns about the health impact of lead on humans.
 Hunting groups are teaming up with conservation groups to encourage the use of non-lead ammo.
 The impact of environmental lead has become crystal clear.
 We need to get lead out of the environment!
+Fortunately, hunters have traditionally been conservationists, and they are responding to the challenge.

 Want to learn more about lead poisoning (Lead Toxicosis)?